The Council works closely with the Town of Islip to promote Central Islip and help market homes built and rehabbed by the Town.

 To improve the quality of life for all.

 Empowering residents to build strong and sustainable communities.

-The Central Islip Civic Council was established in 1966 and incorporated as a not for profit agency in 1980.
+The Central Islip Civic Council was established in 1966 and incorporated as a not-for-profit agency in 1980.
 The Central Islip Civic Council began as a coalition of neighborhood civic associations and originally our emphasis was on normal civic concerns such as traffic, zoning, and street lighting.
-In the 1970’s and early 1980’s, the Council worked closely with the Town of Islip to promote Central Islip and to help market homes that were built and rehabbed by the Town.
+In the 1970s and early 1980s, the Council worked closely with the Town of Islip to promote Central Islip and to help market homes that were built and rehabbed by the Town.
 The Council volunteers worked closely with the Town to make the suburban homesteading plan a big success.
-In the early 1980’s, the Central Islip Civic Council, was certified as a Neighborhood Preservation Company under the New York State Division of Housing and Community Renewal.
+In the early 1980s, the Central Islip Civic Council was certified as a Neighborhood Preservation Company under the New York State Division of Housing and Community Renewal.
 The funding allowed the Council to be a staffed agency and to greatly expand our housing and community renewal work.
 It also gave us the ability to secure over one billion dollars in the last 15 years in other grant monies for our Central Islip community.
-The Central Islip Civic Council has been in the forefront of housing, planning and revitalization efforts for our community since our incorporation in 1980.
+The Central Islip Civic Council has been at the forefront of housing, planning, and revitalization efforts for our community since our incorporation in 1980.